reaper47/recipya/docs/website/content/docs/features/recipes/add.md

 - `.mxp`: Exported recipes from [MasterCook](https://www.mastercook.com)
 - `.paprikarecipes`: Exported recipes from [Paprika](https://www.paprikaapp.com) in the `Paprika Recipe Format`
 - `.txt`
+- `.zip`

 ![](images/add-recipe-import.webp)

 You can upload either a single file or a zip archive containing multiple recipes.
 The recipes in a zip file may be organized by folder.
 Each folder may contain the `.json` recipe file and an image file.
 All other files in a folder will be ignored during processing.
 Here is an [example](https://sea.musicavis.ca/f/683b9b9a7cc84e1bac0c/?dl=1) of how such zip may look like.

+You may also upload exported recipes from the following applications:
+- MasterCook
+- Paprika
+- Recipe Keeper

 #### Recipya Bookmarklet